Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathdelimitershape/_index.md

 ## MathDelimiterShape enum

-The location and size of the delimiters relative to the content of the operands.
+The location and size of the delimiters relative to the content of the operands

 ```cpp
 enum class MathDelimiterShape